HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-LDA_Recommendations.md

 The logic is then: A user has clicked on document ID132.
 Do a lookup in your divergence matrix table, and select all documents ordered by least distance to document ID132.
 Recommend as many of these documents as you like (e.g. top 3).

 ## Code
-I've written my own implementation on this in R, [here.](https://github.com/HenrikVarmer/textRec)
+I've written my own implementation of the concept described above in R, [here.](https://github.com/HenrikVarmer/textRec)

-textRec is essentially just a wrapper to the core LDA library in R: [_"topicmodels"_.](https://cran.r-project.org/web/packages/topicmodels/topicmodels.pdf)

-The code is an R implementation of the concept described above.
-It utlizes Latent Dirichlet Allocation and Jensen-Shannon-Divergence on the discrete probability distributions over LDA topics per document, in order to recommend unique and novel documents to specific users.
+textRec utlizes Latent Dirichlet Allocation and Jensen-Shannon-Divergence on the discrete probability distributions over LDA topics per document, in order to recommend unique and novel documents to specific users.
+It's essentially just a wrapper to the core LDA library in R: [_"topicmodels"_.](https://cran.r-project.org/web/packages/topicmodels/topicmodels.pdf)

 In order to get recoommendations, simply input a dataframe of users, a dataframe of documents, and a dataframe of user/document interactions, set model hyperparameters and the amount of LDA topics to model (or alternatively, rely on textRec to automate modt hyperparameters using ldatuning::FindTopicsNumber() to find an optimal k number of topics).